leon4rd/test/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## Why is the ocean always blue?
+Because the shore never waves back.